siberoloji/siberoloji.github.io/content/en/docs/SEO/31-a-comprehensive-guide-to-ssl-securing-your-website-in-the-digital-world.md

 ---
 In today's digital age, where online transactions, personal information exchanges, and data transfers are becoming increasingly common, the need for secure communication between users and websites has never been more important.
 One of the fundamental technologies behind securing such interactions is **SSL**, or **Secure Sockets Layer**.
 If you’ve ever noticed the padlock icon next to a website's URL or seen "https://" instead of "http://," then you’ve already encountered SSL in action.

-In this blog post, we’ll dive deep into what SSL is, how it works, and why it’s crucial for website security.
+In this article, we’ll dive deep into what SSL is, how it works, and why it’s crucial for website security.
 By the end, you’ll understand how SSL impacts not just website security, but also SEO, customer trust, and the overall integrity of your online presence.
 What is SSL?

 SSL stands for **Secure Sockets Layer**.
 It is a standard security technology that establishes an encrypted link between a web server (where a website is hosted) and a web browser (the user accessing the site).
 This encrypted connection ensures that all data passed between the server and browser remains private and integral.